-Environment-related KPIs and information disclosure (TCFD)
+E Environment-related KPIs and information disclosure (TCFD)

-Required items Content of disclosure G overnance Report and deliberate by the Sustainability Committee and the Board of Directors (at least once a year) Strategy Identify risks and opportunities through scenario analysis → List of assessment of significance at 4°C/1.5°C m Risk anagement Report and deliberate at the Risk Management Committee (on a Company-wide management basis) Indicators and targets Set targets for reducing greenhouse gas emissions (as compared to the base year of 2013) Reduce combined Scope 1 and 2 by 46% in 2030 Promote overall emission reductions, including Scope 3, and aim for carbon neutrality by 2050
+Required items Content of disclosure We are carrying out scenario analysis in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+Governance Report and deliberate by the Sustainability Committee and the Board of Directors (at least once a year) Strategy Identify risks and opportunities through scenario analysis \rightarrow List of assessment of significance at 4°C/1.5°C We are targeting a 46% reduction in internal (Scope 1 & 2) greenhouse gas emissions by 2030 compared with the 2013 level.
+We are also formulating our response for Scope 3 emissions.
+Risk management Report and deliberate at the Risk Management Committee (on a Company-wide management basis) Indicators and targets Set targets for reducing greenhouse gas emissions (as compared to the base year of 2013) • Reduce combined Scope 1 and 2 by 46% in 2030 • Promote overall emission reductions, including Scope 3, and aim for carbon neutrality by 2050